Darboux's theorem (analysis): Darboux function

 Darboux functions are a quite general class of functions.
 It turns out that any real-valued function ƒ on the real line can be written as the sum of two Darboux functions.
 This implies in particular that the class of Darboux functions is not closed under addition.

 A strongly Darboux function is one for which the image of every (non-empty) open interval is the whole real line.
-The Conway base 13 function is again an example.